-- Authentication: When enabled, SNMP traps are sent when events involving authentication occur, such as when a user attempts to access the device UI but does not provide a valid user name and password. - Link Up/Down: When enabled, SNMP traps are sent when the administrative or operational state of a physical or logical interface link changes. - Spanning Tree: When enabled, SNMP traps are sent when various spanning tree events occur. - PoE: When enabled, SNMP traps are sent when various PoE events occur. - 6.
+- Authentication: When enabled, SNMP traps are sent when events involving authentication occur, such as when a user attempts to access the device UI but does not provide a valid user name and password. - Link Up/Down: When enabled, SNMP traps are sent when the administrative or operational state of a physical or logical interface link changes. - Spanning Tree: When enabled, SNMP traps are sent when various spanning tree events occur. - PoE: When enabled, SNMP traps are sent when various PoE events occur. - Fan Failure: When enabled, SNMP traps are sent when a fan fails. - 6.
 To disable a trap flag, click the associated toggle.

-The toggle is gray and positioned to the left.
+The toggle is gray and positioned to the left. - Click the Apply button.
+Your settings are saved.